system76/docs/_articles/graphics-switch-ubuntu.md

 __NV_PRIME_RENDER_OFFLOAD=1 <application>
 ```

-GLX applications much be launched with this command before the application to be rendered on the dGPU (NVIDIA):
+GLX applications must be launched with the following command to be rendered on the dGPU (NVIDIA):

 ```
 __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia <application>